Skip to content

 Field types

 Each field is assigned a type.
-Use | null to make a field optional:
+Use | nulltype to make a field optional — nulltype is the type whose only value is null:

 orca